Crowdhandler/crowdhandler-dotnet-integration/CrowdhandlerMVCSDK/README.md

 }
 ```

-### I want to store my Room Configuration locally
+### Extend/Override the IGateKeeper class

 By default the Crowdhandler room configuration is fetched via the API and then cached in memory for 1 minute.
-If you would like to bypass this and keep static copy of the Configuation locally, you can do this by implementing/extending your own IGateKeeper class, and passing it's type to the `GatekeeperType` property of the `CrowdhandlerFilterAttribute`.
+If you would like to bypass this and keep static copy of the Configuation locally, you can do this by extending/implementing your own IGateKeeper class, and passing it's type to the `GatekeeperType` property of the `CrowdhandlerFilterAttribute`.
 For example:

 *MyCustomGateKeeper.cs*
 ```cs